NVSL/CSE141pp-Tool-Moneta/moneta/README.md

 If **Trace Everything** is enabled, the name of your trace can be found with parentheses surrounding it indicating that it's a full trace.

+If you find that the trace is taking a very long time to load, or the kernel is consistently dying, then start small with the lines of output.
+Again, the default is 100,000,000 but try 1,000,000 and generate the trace again.

 ## Analyzing a Trace

 From the box on the right, select your desired trace and press `Load Trace`.